 - By putting a hand written request in our post box, which is located outside our front door.

 For safety reasons we cannot accept requests for prescriptions over the telephone.
 Mistakes can be made taking down complicated medicine requests and it busies the telephone system, which could delay an emergency call being answered.

-Prescriptions can be delivered to a local chemist of your choice: Your local Boots Pharmacy, Boots main branch, Alton Community Pharmacy, Anstey Road Pharmacy or Four Marks Pharmacy.
+Prescriptions can be delivered to a local chemist of your choice: Your local Chawton Park Pharmacy, Boots main branch, Alton Community Pharmacy, Anstey Road Pharmacy or Four Marks Pharmacy.
 Please request this on the repeat slip.

 Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.